tojkuv/LifeSignal/1-Architecture/2-iOS/2-ProductionApplication/2-Features.md

 - **Expensive Reducer Operations**: Performing expensive operations directly in reducers blocking the main thread and degrading UI performance
 - **High-frequency Actions**: Sending high-frequency actions directly to reducers without debouncing or throttling mechanisms
 - **Synchronous Effects**: Implementing synchronous operations that should be asynchronous within effects
+- **Poor Task Management**: Not properly managing Task lifecycle in effects leading to resource leaks
+- **Missing Sendable**: Not conforming state types to Sendable for concurrency safety
+- **Outdated Async Patterns**: Using completion handlers instead of modern async/await in effects

 ### Testing Deficiencies
 - **Exhaustive Testing**: Creating exhaustive tests that verify everything in one go leading to fragile and unmaintainable test suites